petercsiba/dumpsheet/sam_app/README.md

 # if not already, start url  https://d-90679cf568.awsapps.com/start/
 aws configure sso
 # for new IAM roles, you would need AdminAccess
+# STAY CALM - try to perform as little changes at a time as possible
+#   - as SAM would rollback everything even if it was partially successful.
+# ALSO, a LOT of things you would expect do NOT work here AND take more time.
+# Stackoverflow beats ChatGPT here by a LOT.
 sam deploy --profile PowerUserAccess-831154875375
 ```